gregvolny/survaize/README.md

 ## Installation

-Eventually this will be published to PyPy but for now follow the instructions in [installation.md](installation.md).
+Eventually this will be published to PyPI but for now follow the instructions in [installation.md](installation.md).

 ## Setup
 Survaize requires an OpenAI API key.
 You can specify it using the --api-key parameter or by setting in the OPENAI_API_KEY environment variable.